dwfe/path-resolver/README.md

 #### Application root

-To specify the segment to the index page (or to something along the path `/`), an empty segment is used:
+To specify the segment to the index page (or to something along the pathname `/`), an empty segment is used:

 ```
 {segment: '', component: <IndexPage/>}